Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Cardiovascular outcomes (trial ongoing)

-• Very rare adverse events that only emerge with large-scale use
+• Very rare adverse events requiring broader use to detect

 The bottom line:

-Retatrutide offers superior weight loss compared to existing medications, but with a trade-off in tolerability.
-For people who can tolerate the side effects (about 82% complete the full 68 weeks), it produces remarkable results with an acceptable safety profile based on current data.
+Retatrutide offers superior weight loss compared to existing medications — and TRIUMPH-1's 11.3% discontinuation rate suggests the tolerability picture is better than TRIUMPH-4's osteoarthritis cohort implied.
+For people who can tolerate the side effects (about 88.7% completed TRIUMPH-1), it produces remarkable results with an acceptable safety profile based on available data.

 Sources